HR Glossary > Induction

 What is Induction?

 Induction refers to the process of introducing the new employee to the company’s culture, processes, and policies.
-It is an important aspect that helps the new employee understand his position, job requirements and engage with the others in the company.
+It is an important aspect that helps the new employee understand their position, job requirements and engage with the others in the company.
 Induction aims at making the employee feel comfortable in the organization.
-For instance, when an employee joins your organization the initial stages are to adjust for the workflow.
-Also, the employer has to equip the employee with the resources without creating an overwhelming environment for them.

 Components To Be Included In An Induction Process